The Great Man's Whiskers

 The Great Man's Whiskers is a 1972 American made-for-television drama film about Abraham Lincoln, directed by Philip Leacock.
 It was based on a play by Adrian Scott.

 The film featured a number of well known theatre and television character actors.
 Harve Presnell, featured as a ballad singer in the film, sings "The Wilderness Man" written by Earl Robinson with lyrics by Yip Harburg.
 Isabel Sanford sings "Things Go Bump in the Night" also written by Robinson and Harburg.
-This was Mr. Harburg’s last work.
+This was Mr. Harburg's last work.

 Plot

-A ten-year-old girl (Elizabeth Cooper) encourages Abraham Lincoln to grow a beard.
-Lincoln’s inaugural journey, by train, from Illinois to Washington, D.C. takes him through New York state.
-The journey includes a stop in the girl’s hometown of Westfield, New York.
+Ten-year-old girl Elizabeth Cooper encourages Abraham Lincoln to grow a beard.
+Lincoln's inaugural journey, by train, from Illinois to Washington, D.C. takes him through New York state.
+The journey includes a stop in Elizabeth's hometown of Westfield, New York.
 Lincoln, now with a full beard, takes the opportunity to meet the young girl.

 The screenplay was inspired by the true story of Grace Bedell, who wrote Lincoln just before his election to the presidency in 1860.